mschemmel/gmap/README.md

          show.axis = TRUE)
 ```

-For more detailed information see the wiki.
+For more detailed information see the wiki (in planning).

 ## Example

 <p align="center">
 <img src="/img/example.svg" width:"50%">
 </p>

-## TODO:
-- [ ] check y axis (show.axis = TRUE)
-- [x] represent counter label as relative value (prevent to blast empty space)
-- [x] find bug of causing "X1" in locations dataframe
-- [x] NA in locations dataframe if only one linkage group displayed